adanttmm/Job-landing-use-case/Answers.md

 # Answers to DiDi's BI challenge

 As a first step I set up a MySQL database on my localhost, and tried to load the csv files into it.
 Here I noticed that the 'restaurants_visitors' file has corrupted data on the 'visit_date' column; since there's the 'visit_datetime' column and it has complete data, the missing rows can be recovered.
-Once this was done the file had no problems loading into the database and I was able to star working on the challenges.
+Once this was done the file had no problems loading into the database and I was able to start working on the challenges.

  ----------------------------------------
  ## Challenge 1